averykhoo/vibe-player-v3/REFACTOR_PLAN.md

     Then the "Pause" button's text should change to "Play" And the current time should stop advancing

-  Scenario: Stopping playback
+  Scenario: Stopping playback resets the playhead to the beginning
-    Given the audio is playing and the current time is "0:15" When the user clicks the "Stop" button
+    Given the audio is playing and the current time is "0:15" When the user pauses playback
+    And then seeks to "0:00"
     Then the current time should be "0:00"
     And the "Pause" button's text should change to "Play" And the player should be paused